Exponential growth of homotopy groups of suspended finite complexes: Introduction

 Before the end of the introduction, it is also interesting to raise the following question:

 \begin{question} Suppose $X$ is a simply connected $p$-hyperbolic (or $\mathbb{Z}/p^r$-hyerbolic) finite $CW$ complex of dimension $n$.
 Are there numbers $\lambda>0$ and $C>1$ such that

-for some linear function $a(n)$ and any $s\geq 1$, where $T$ and $t$ are as in Definition \ref{hyperpdef} and \ref{hyperdef}. \end{question} This question is a weaker $p$-local version of Question $6$ in Chapter $39$ of \cite{GTM205}, where F\'{e}lix, Halperin and Thomas name a positive answer to the rational version of the problem when $\lambda C^s=1$ by the gap theorem.
-Hence we may say a positive answer to Question \ref{gap} is a $p$-(or $\mathbb{Z}/p^r$-) hyperbolic gap theorem for $X$.
+for some linear function $a(n)$ and any $s\geq 1$, where $T$ and $t$ are as in Definition \ref{hyperpdef} and \ref{hyperdef}? \end{question} This question is a weaker $p$-local version of Question $6$ in Chapter $39$ of \cite{GTM205}, where F\'{e}lix, Halperin and Thomas name a positive answer to the rational version of the problem when $\lambda C^s=1$ by the gap theorem.
+Hence we may say a positive answer to Question \ref{gap} is a $p$- (or $\mathbb{Z}/p^r$-) hyperbolic gap theorem for $X$.
 Indeed, for the rational case F\'{e}lix Halperin and Thomas have even showed a stronger result in \cite{Felix}, where they also raise a question similar to Question \ref{gap} in the local setting.

 The paper is organized as follows.
-In section $2$, we prove Theorem \ref{mainhyper}.
-Theorem \ref{hyperMoore} is proved in section $3$ and $4$.
-Section $5$ is devoted to other possible candidates.
-We also add an appendix to reprove that the homotopy groups has at most exponential growth.
+In section $2$, we consider the hyperbolicity of wedges of Moore spaces by the Hilton-Milnor theorem.
+We then prove the hyperbolicity of Moore spaces (Theorem \ref{hyperMoore}) in section $3$ and $4$.
+Theorem \ref{mainhyper} is proved in Section $5$ as a connection to functorial homotopy decomposition.
+Section $6$ is devoted to other possible candidates.
+We also add an appendix to reprove the fact that the homotopy groups have at most exponential growth.